 You can also check these classic articles from our archive:

-- One Easy Thing Men Can Do to Help Close the Gender Wage Gap
+- 1 Easy Way All Allies Can Help Close the Gender and Racial Pay Gap

 - Something Is Wrong in Personal Finance.
 Here’s How to Fix It.

 - Woke at Work: How to Inject Your Values into Your Boring, Lame-Ass Job

 A huge thank you again to our Patreon supporters, without whom this article would not be possible.
 Please consider joining them and becoming a donor!
 A small donation gets you a personal question answered.
 And we’re not talking about a sentence or two, henny.
 No, you get long-ass, rambling responses filled with hilarious personal anecdotes, cursing, Pokemon references, and all the depressing statistics you can handle!
 Join us!